Get Instant Access

 Critical Insight

-• Employee volunteer programs are best positioned to maximize shared value when they are aligned with the organization’s priorities and harness the power of employees to drive community impact.
+• Employee or corporate volunteer programs are best positioned to maximize shared value when they are aligned with the organization’s priorities and harness the power of employees to drive community impact.
 It’s a win-win-win.

 Impact and Result